wout/chronology.js/README.md

 ### Example
 Visit the [example page](http://chronology.wout.co.uk/) to see it in action.

+### Loaders
+chronology.js also supports AMD and CommonJS.

 ### Contributing

 Contributions are welcome but make sure of the following: